-The importance of progressive muscle relaxation cannot be overstated, not just in regards to out-of-body experiences, astral projection and meditation, but also in terms of general health and well-being.
+The importance of progressive muscle relaxation cannot be overstated, not just in regards to sleep, out-of-body experiences, astral projection and meditation, but also in terms of general health and well-being.

 Nowadays, depression, anxiety and various sleep issues associated with/brought about by them, have become extremely common.
 Some people are indeed subjected to such incredible amounts of stress on a daily basis that they have simply forgotten what it even feels like to be relaxed.

 Continuous stress does not just result in continuously elevated cortisol levels, thus increasing blood pressure and heart rate, it also negatively impacts concentration and focus, the mood and even the functioning of the immune system.

 Insomnia is one of the consequences of stress-filled modern life and when the situation devolves to that point, a cascade of other sleep-related problems come into the picture as well, kick-starting a downward spiral, at the bottom of which complete meltdown awaits.

 PMR (Progressive Muscle Relaxation) can disrupt this downward spiral, treating many of the conditions that make it up, including insomnia.
 Through PMR, relief can be gained for depression as well as for anxiety.
 In fact, those who become good at PMR, will be able to nip anxiety in the bud, every time it starts rearing its head.

 What about out-of-body experiences and astral projection?

 As far as I’m concerned, these are extremely important issues, and the link between them and PMR is very valid indeed.

 You see, deep physical relaxation is one of the most important prerequisites of successful projections and OBEs.
 The reason why many oneironauts and AP-enthusiasts fail to achieve proper conscious-exit projection is that they neglect the role of deep physical relaxation, in favor of more interesting things further down the line.